Job

 Nothing remains of all the things they dreamed about.

-22 “In the midst of plenty, they will run into trouble
+22 “In the midst of plenty,

 and be overcome by misery.